 Carelon strongly encourages and supports provider use of outcome measurement tools for all members.
 Outcome data is used to identify potentially high-risk members who may need intensive behavioral health, medical or social care management interventions.
-Humana requires that providers document communication attempts (with member consent) to communicate with member primary care provider.
-Providers are expected to submit quarterly (monthly if applicable) reports to the member's PCP regarding member treatment and progress.
+Humana requires providers document communication attempts (with member consent) to communicate with the member's PCP.
+Providers are expected to submit quarterly (or monthly, if applicable) reports to the member's PCP regarding member treatment and progress.